 Can’t stand, won’t stand

 Horses sometimes have issues with hoof care.
 Either they don’t want to or they can’t stand on three legs.
-After you have eliminated the can’t by checking for pain issues with the relevant specialists, as a recognised professional with Horse Charming I can help train them to both want to and to actively enjoy participating in the process.
+After you have eliminated the can’t by checking for pain issues with the relevant specialists, I can help train your horse to both want to and to actively enjoy participating in the process.

 Reluctance is often about fear.
 That could be fear of pain, or fear of being vulnerable if they do not have control over all four legs.
 Some horses are also fearful of leaving their friends or of things in the environment in which they might be expected to stand for hoof care.
 Others might be wary of the trimmer’s equipment and tools.